Benefits of a Diverse Boardroom

 There are many challenges to board diversity that are present both inside and outside the boardroom, as many directors question the motivation to deliver board diversity.
 Some directors even feel that this is driven by political correctness as shown in a recent survey by PwC.

-Board members should look to have a more open mind to board diversity and welcome it as a tool which will enable a company reach new levels.
+Board members should look to have a more open mind to board diversity and welcome it as a tool which will enable a company to reach new levels.
 Finally, for more details on any of the above.
-Or if you are looking to source a new executive or non executive directors.
-Contact us today on email@example.com or call +353 1 675 3140.
+Or if you are looking to source a new executive or non-executive directors.
+Contact us today on firstname.lastname@example.org or call +353 1 675 3140.